Noise Levels in Fourth Street Historic District, Massillon, OH | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Northern Fourth Street Historic District sounds about 27% louder than Eastern Fourth Street Historic District to the human ear, a 3.4 dBA gap.
+To the human ear, noise in western Fourth Street Historic District sounds about 65% louder than in northern Fourth Street Historic District, a 7.2 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from SR-21 do you need to be?